dalalsunil1986/PhraseBit/README.md

 * Swipe To Refresh Layout - to refresh datasource.
 * Simple XML - to assist in parsing XML from web service.
 * Materialish Progress Bar - for a clean progress circle.
+* Android Asset Studio - to make a cool launcher icon.
-* Retrofit - HttpClient that makes calling to web services cooler. :)
+* Retrofit - HttpClient that makes calling to web services cooler :)